Sport psychology: Music

 Music can be used a valuable strategy to help athletes manage arousal levels to increase performance outcomes.
 Music can be sedative or stimulating.
 First, music can be sedative by mitigating somatic state anxiety.
 For instance, unfamiliar relaxing music, unfamiliar arousing music, and familiar arousing music were all shown to have an effect on physiological parameters: galvanic skin response, peripheral temperature, and heart rate.
 However, in a particular study unfamiliar relaxing music decreased arousal levels more than the other two types of selected music.

 Music can be used as a stimulant as well.
 Athletes will listen to music to get them to an optimal arousal level.
-Additionally, athletes listen to music to prepare for (or “get into the mood of”) events.
+Additionally, athletes listen to music to prepare for (or "get into the mood of") events.
 Music influences arousal levels through the activation of the prefrontal cortex which has a direct influence on the emotional state of an individual.
 Moreover, it was found that listening to music increases the release of dopamine which illustrates a rewarding component of listening to music.
-If athletes want to change arousal levels, they should be aware of the effect tempo has on arousal levels.
+If athletes want to impact arousal levels, they should be aware of the effect tempo has on arousal levels.
 For instance, athletes should listen to fast tempo music instead of slow tempo music to achieve higher arousal levels.
-Lastly, music is effective in managing arousal by shifting athlete’s attention inward, preventing the athlete from giving into outside distractions that could lead to higher arousal and impact performance negatively.
+Lastly, music is effective in managing arousal by shifting athlete's attention inward, preventing the athlete from giving into outside distractions that could lead to higher arousal and impact performance negatively.